Meowkewok/FlyWheel/README.md

 # FlyWheel
 Designed by @Meowkewok
 A onewheel style motor-board made from 3d printed parts and a hoverboard!
+It also uses an airless tire!
 Overall, this project should be less than $150!

 **BOM:** https://docs.google.com/spreadsheets/d/1DjflP9YCtFkJdnlUvsTnhEtVfswnPUGQap1I6gtcne4/edit?usp=sharing